 Our team is made up of group of church members devoted to pray weekly for the health and well-being of our church and its people.
 If you would like to be a part of our Prayer Team, join us on Wednesdays at 12:00 pm in the 4th floor conference center.

-We want everyone in our church family who is admitted to the hospital to have a contact from our deacons and ministers.
+We want everyone in our church family who is admitted to the hospital to have contact from our deacons and ministers.
 Due to confidentiality, hospitals cannot contact us directly unless you have specifically requested that First Baptist Church of Tulsa be notified.
 If you are being admitted to the hospital, please notify the church at 918.587.1571 and it would be our honor to visit and pray with you.

 For First Baptist members who are no longer able to come to our physical building, it’s important they know they are still part of our church family.
-Volunteers from our Boundless Ministry visit with our homebound members, bringing them literature, a small gift from the church and fellowship.
+Volunteers from our Boundless Ministry visit with our homebound members, bringing them literature, a small gift from the church, and fellowship.
 Please join us in bringing the love and warmth of Christian fellowship to those who are at risk of suffering from isolation!

 If you, or someone you love, would appreciate a monthly visitor from First Baptist, call (918)587-1571.

 We have a thriving ministry for the Deaf and hard of hearing.
 During the 11:00 am worship service we have an interpreter in American Sign Language, as well as hearing assist technology available at the guest services desk.
 Other events can be interpreted on request.
 We also have a community group, S.I.G.N., that meets on Sundays at 9:45 am in room 113 in the Detroit Tower.
-We are a caring group of all ages of Deaf, Blind and others who enjoy good Bible teaching and fellowship.
+We are a caring group of all ages of Deaf, Blind, and others who enjoy good Bible teaching and fellowship.
 Our studies are taught in sign language and voice interpreted.

 If you, or someone you love, would appreciate more information, call (918)587-1571.

 If you are going through a time of grief, medical need, spiritual need, or another life difficulty- The Care Team provides short-term assistance to church members in need.
-We are a team of individuals who would love to help you bare your burdens.
+We are a team of individuals who would love to help you bear your burdens.
 Call (918) 587-1571 for more information.

-10:00 to 11:30 am / 2nd Thursday of each month in the 4th floor conference center
+10:00 to 11:30 am / 2nd Thursday of each month in the 4th-floor conference center

 A monthly gathering for those with any early-stage memory changes.
 Memory Café is a place to relax and enjoy special refreshments, entertainment, and camaraderie with a family member or friend – all provided at no charge.
-Each experience also includes an interesting speaker, with discussion topics ranging from local history and the arts, to sports and space.
+Each experience also includes an interesting speaker, with discussion topics ranging from local history and the arts to sports and space.

 This program is free and open to the public, but reservations are required.
 Please call (918)587-1571 to RSVP.

-At First Baptist we understand that those living with memory change benefit greatly from remaining active within their church family for as long as they are able.
+At First Baptist, we understand that those living with memory change benefit greatly from remaining active within their church family for as long as they are able.
 To help our members feel comfortable and understood, volunteers and staff have received the training necessary to become Tulsa’s first Dementia Friendly church, part of the larger Dementia Friendly initiative of the City of Tulsa.